Steven Peter Devereux Smith

 Middle order Batter

-It has been career of incredible twists and turns.
-Steven Smith was a legspinner who has become Australia's best batter since Sir Donald Bradman either side of having his career derailed by the Newlands ball-tampering scandal which saw him stripped of the captaincy and banned for 12 months.
+In a career of twists and turns, Steven Smith started out as a legspinner and become Australia's best batter since Sir Donald Bradman, either side of having his career derailed by a ball-tampering scandal that saw him stripped of the captaincy and banned for 12 months.

-The rise from the controversy was as notable as the fall as he returned to Test cricket with a 774-run Ashes series in 2019, the pictures of him in tears at Sydney airport after his return in disgrace from South Africa were replaced in the popular memory with those of triumphant celebrations of centuries.
-Part of his punishment for Cape Town was been banned from any leadership position for two years, but he became eligible to be Australia captain in March 2020 and in late 2021 was named Pat Cummins' vice-captain - a few weeks later he led the side against England when Cummins was a Covid close contact.
+The rise from that controversy at Newlands in 2018 was near-miraculous: Smith returned to Test cricket with a 774-run Ashes series in 2019, and pictures of him in tears at Sydney airport after his return in disgrace from South Africa were replaced in the popular memory with those of triumphant celebrations of centuries.
+Part of his punishment for Cape Town was being banned from any leadership position for two years, but once he served that penance, in late 2021 he was named Pat Cummins' vice-captain and a few weeks later led the side against England when Cummins was ruled out of a Test by Covid.

-He began his Test career as a legspinner who batted at No.8; by the time he was named Australia's captain five years later, he was the No.1 Test batter in the world and no more than an occasional bowler.
-Smith's talent was apparent early, but as a young batter he had more moving parts than an orchestra, only they didn't always work in harmony.
+Smith began his Test career in 2010 as a legspinner who batted at No. 8; by the time he was named Australia's captain five years later, he was the No. 1 Test batter in the world and no more than an occasional bowler.
+His talent was apparent early, but as a young batter he had more moving parts than an orchestra - only, they didn't always work in harmony.
 He went away and worked on his game and returned to the Test side two years later with a much tighter technique.
-He still fidgeted between balls (by 2019 perhaps more so then ever) but could play every shot in the book, and a few more that defied words besides.
-Smith is quick-footed and adept at facing spin, but is equally comfortable driving and pulling the fast bowlers.
+He still fidgeted between balls but could play every shot in the book, and a few others that defied words besides.
+Quick-footed and adept at facing spin, he is equally comfortable driving and pulling the fast bowlers.